Title of Godfrey of Bouillon: The call to arms

 The beginning of the First Crusade is generally marked by the Council of Clermont held from 17–27 November 1095 by Urban II, and resulted in the mobilization of Western Europe to go to the Holy Land.
 After the city of Jerusalem was captured by the Seljuks, the cradle of Christianity was then in the hands of hostile Muslims.
 This intrusion resulted in the hindering of pilgrimages and concern of the fate of the churches in the city, in particular the Church of the Holy Sepulchre.
-Urban II called for an armed response to free the Holy City which was answered through Europe.
+Urban II called for an armed response to free the Holy City which was answered throughout Europe.
 His impassioned speech depicted the captivity of the city where Christ had suffered and died.

 Byzantine emperor Alexios I Komnenos, worried about the advances of the Seljuks into his territory, also had asked the pope for aid against the invading Turks and was expected to take a major role in the expedition.
 It remains unclear if Urban II had plans for how the lands conquered by his Crusaders would be governed.
 At a minimum, those regions that had been captured from Byzantium would reasonably be expected to be returned to the empire's control.
 Those areas had significant Greek-speaking populations should welcome the restoration Byzantine control and likely extended as far south as Antioch.
 Any further would have taxed the empire's infrastructure and resources.

 The beginning of the Crusade

 The spiritual leader of the Crusade was Adhemar of Le Puy, appointed by the pope as his legate.
 The principal military leaders were Raymond of Saint-Gilles, Godfrey of Bouillon, his brother Baldwin of Boulogne and cousin Baldwin of Bourcq, Bohemond of Taranto and his nephew Tancred, Robert Curthose, Stephen of Blois, Hugh of Vermandois, and Robert II of Flanders.
 In total and including non-combatants, the forces are estimated to have numbered as many as 100,000.
 Departing in the summer of 1096, the crusader forces gradually arrived in Anatolia.
 Their first encounter was at the Siege of Nicaea in June 1097 resulting in a Crusader victory.
 In July, the crusaders won the Battle of Dorylaeum.

 Crusader distrust of Alexios began after Nicaea, as the Seljuk defenders chose to surrender to the Byzantine forces rather than the Franks.
 Dorylaeum was also returned to the empire as the Crusaders marched south.
-The now entered an area of Palestine that was traditionally not under Byzantine control.
+They now entered an area of Palestine that was traditionally not under Byzantine control.
 Alexios had a role as a protector of the Orthodox churches in the Holy Land, and may have expected that newly captured lands would be his vassals.
 Whatever arrangements between the emperor and the Crusader leaders would soon change.